 - DO NOT drink alcohol (including wine and beer) for 24 hours before and 48 hours after surgery.

-- DO NOT lift anything heavy or exercise for at least 48 hours after surgery.
+- NO bending, heavy lifting, or strenuous activity for one week after surgery.
 It is best to resume normal exercise after your stitches have been removed.

 After the Wound Has Healed

 As the wound heals, some tightness and itching are common and usually lessen with time.
 Itching is often relieved by applying a small amount of plain petroleum jelly on the scar.
 Tumors often involve nerves, and it may be several months to a year before normal feeling returns.
 The area may remain numb permanently.
 Only time will tell.